When you name vital global principles after your capital city, you have got to have the will and the means to enforce those principles.

-Growing up I had come to realize that countries with the sobriquet “Democratic” in their name, often had least of it, and political parties with “Revolutionary” in theirs, are usually the most reactionary, while those who proclaim to be nations of human rights are its biggest violators at home and abroad.
+Growing up I had come to realize that countries with the sobriquet “Democratic” in their name, often had least of it, and political parties with “Revolutionary” in theirs, were usually the most reactionary, while those who proclaim to be ‘nations of human rights’ turned out to be its biggest violators at home and abroad.
 I had come to resign that, at the end of the day, conventions and principles are just aspirations on a piece of paper.

 Rwandans have an ancient philosophy of ‘Igihango’ (The oath).
-The oath is taken extremely seriously.
+The oath is taken with the highest regard.
 Oaths maybe ceremonial elsewhere, but in Rwanda it is revered, almost sacred.
 One may chose death over betrayal of the oath ‘Gutatira igihango’.

 Historically, Rwandans in general and Rwanda warriors, whose nom-de-guerre, “Inkotanyi”, the current Rwandan Army proudly wears, were not afraid of death.
 The only question was, how?
 Serving which cause?
 We have taken the oath to protect fellow human beings, and defend mother earth and by God, Imana y’Urwanda, we shall fulfill it!

 Rwanda is at peace now, but we believe that our peace is not complete if the peace of fellow humans is not secure.
 It is in that context that Rwanda rallied the world to sign the ‘Kigali principles on the responsibility to protect’.
 It didn’t end there, for it envisions our peace lying in the protection of Mother Earth, our cradle.
 So it invited the world once more to push the envelope from the ‘Montreal protocol’ and sign the ‘Kigali amendments’.